Many agencies and teams manage multiple Webflow websites, each publishing its own content — such as updates, articles, or announcements.

 - power newsletters and integrations for each site

-This keeps the system simple while allowing RSS feeds to scale with your projects.
+This keeps the system simple while allowing RSS feeds to scale as your projects grow.

 Conclusion

-For agencies and multi-site teams, WebflowRSS makes it easy to generate RSS feeds across multiple Webflow websites using the Webflow API.
+For agencies and multi-site teams, WebflowRSS provides a scalable way to generate RSS feeds across multiple Webflow websites.

-Each site remains independent while still supporting automated content distribution.
+Each site remains independent while still supporting automated content distribution through RSS feeds powered by the Webflow API.